-197. As of the time of its bankruptcy filing in 2020, Mallinckrodt had been sued in more than 3,000 opioid-related cases.108 Among them were lawsuits commenced by the federal government, state attorneys general, local governments, Native American tribes, and thousands of individual plaintiffs forming a coalition of private claimants seeking redress.
-The Debtors described these lawsuits as an "all-consuming tidal wave of litigation concerning the production and sales of its opioid products."109 The facts and liability underlying these lawsuits rendered Mallinckrodt insolvent throughout the entire period it engaged in the Cash Transfers, the spinoff, and related transactions.
+286. As of the time of its bankruptcy filing in 2020, Mallinckrodt had been sued in more than 3,000 opioid-related cases.
+Among them were lawsuits that state attorneys general, local governments (including cities and counties consolidated in the nationwide opioid multi-district litigation), Native American tribes, and thousands of individual plaintiffs filed seeking redress for opioid-related liability.
+The Debtors described these lawsuits as an "all-consuming tidal wave of litigation concerning the production and sales of [their] opioid products."
+The facts and liability underlying these lawsuits rendered Mallinckrodt insolvent throughout the entire period it engaged in the Cash Transfers, the spinoff, and related transactions.
 While the "tidal wave of litigation" drove Mallinckrodt into bankruptcy in late 2020, the Opioid Claims underlying them arose well before then.

-107 Indeed, Covidien's appeal to the Debtors to become a "Protected Party" under their Plan revealed its conscious recognition of its own legal exposure to Opioid Claims.
+&lt;sup>114 Indeed, Covidien's appeal to the Debtors to become a "Protected Party" under their Plan revealed its conscious recognition of its own legal exposure to Opioid Claims.